TugceAras/NoteApp/README.md

 <!-- Screenshots -->
 ## 📸 Screenshots

-- Not all screens have images due to emulator issue ! 😕
+- Screenshots of some screens are not available below due to emulator issue ! 😕

 <br>